TDevendra532/SpringBoot-BankingApp/README.md

 - 1. Copy & Paste below commands on EC2 terminal after EC2 connect or EC2 SSH
   2. Go to security group of Your EC2 & add port 8080 in inbound rules
-  3. Your App will look like this :
      ---

 ## 📸 Application UI Screenshots